 Universal does not as a matter of course make public projections as to future revenues, earnings or other results other than for providing estimated ranges of expected earnings for as much as one year in advance in its regular earnings press releases and other investor materials.
 However, in the course of its discussions with LINC leading up to the execution of the Merger Agreement, Universal provided LINC and its advisors, as well as the Special Committee and its advisors, with certain business and financial information which Universal believes was not publicly available.
-The information provided included forward-looking financial information for years 2012 through 2016, which is summarized below, and was prepared by Universal management and should be read together with the historical financial statements of Universal, which have been filed with the SEC and are incorporated into this Information Statement by reference and the other information regarding Universal contained elsewhere in this Information Statement.
+The information provided included forward-looking financial information for years 2012 through 2016, which is summarized below, and was prepared by Universal management and should be read together with the historical financial statements in Universal's Annual Report on Form 10-K for the fiscal year ended December 31, 2011 and its Quarterly Report on Form 10-Q for the fiscal period ended June 30, 2012, attached hereto as Annex D and E, respectively, and the other information regarding Universal contained elsewhere in this Information Statement.
 None of the forward-looking financial information was prepared with a view toward public disclosure or with a view toward complying with the guidelines established by the American Institute of Certified Public Accountants or the SEC with respect to prospective financial information.
-In the view of Universal's management, the information was prepared on a reasonable basis and reflected the best available estimates and judgments at the time of its preparation, and presented at the time of its preparation, to the best of Universal management's knowledge and belief, a reasonable projection of future financial performance of Universal.
+In the view of Universal's management, the information was prepared on a reasonable basis and reflected the best available estimates and judgments at the time of its preparation, to the best of Universal management's knowledge and belief, a reasonable projection of future financial performance of Universal.
 However, the information provided to LINC and its advisors, as well as the Special Committee and its advisors has not been updated, is not fact and may not be indicative of future results.

 The forward-looking financial information of Universal included in this Information Statement was prepared by, and is the responsibility of Universal's management.
 Neither Universal's independent auditors, nor independent accountants, have compiled, examined, or performed any procedures with respect to the forward-looking financial information contained herein, nor have they expressed any opinion or any other form of assurance on such information or its achievability, and assume no responsibility for, and disclaim any association with, the forward-looking financial information.
-The report of such independent registered public accounting firm included in Universal's Annual Report on Form 10-K for the year ended December 31, 2011 relates to Universal's historical financial information.
+The report of such independent registered public accounting firm included in Universal's Annual Report on Form 10-K for the fiscal year ended December 31, 2011 (attached hereto as Annex D) relates to Universal's historical financial information.
 It does not extend to the Universal forward-looking financial information and should not be read to do so.